chenx/Lib_HtmlJsCss/scroll_reveal/README.md

 });
 ```

 ✨ 4.
-Extra effects used on Hygo-style sites
+Extra effects used on OpenArt-style sites

 To match that feel, combine: